-Our small, collaborative charity is a great place for either new Trustees looking to take their first steps into the sector, or experienced Trustees seeking a new challenge with a brave and agile organisation.
+Our small, charity is a great place for new Trustees looking to take their first steps into the sector, or experienced Trustees seeking a new challenge with a brave and agile charity.
 You will also join our network of friendly, like-minded volunteers and learn new skills to benefit your professional role as well.